awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 If the decryption of the branch key succeeds, GetActiveBranchKey verifies:

-- The `KeyId` field in the AWS KMS response MUST equal the configured AWS KMS key identifier.
+- The `KeyId` field in the AWS KMS response MUST equal the configured AWS KMS Key ARN.

 This operation MUST construct [branch key materials](./structures.md#branch-key-materials) from the decrypted branch key material and the branch key version from the returned `type` field.